- 1 Fun Facts About Wales

 North Wales Once Roofed The World

 While South Wales was transformed by iron and steel, North Wales underwent its own industrialisation in the late 19th century because of the plentiful supply of slate, an excellent material for house roofs.
 Several quarrying areas grew in Gwynedd, particularly around Blaenau Ffestiniog and the Nantlle Valley to the west of Snowdon.
-Only pockets of the industry now survive, but the main quarries and communities have been nominated for UNESCO World Heritage status, with the outcome due later in 2021.
+Only pockets of the industry now survive, but six of the main areas of the Welsh slate landscape have just been designated a UNESCO World Heritage Site in July 2021.

 See Also: Things To Do In Blaenau Ffestiniog